Computer-checked mathematical proofs

 Several people have indicated to me that there cannot be any error in Gödel’s original proof of incompleteness because there are ‘computer-checked’ proofs of incompleteness - where their authors claim that the proofs have been checked as correct by computer software - the assertion being that there is no possibility that there is any error in the proof.
 And although anyone who lives in the real world should be deeply suspicious about claims that a complex computer program is perfect, many people seem to set great credence by the claims of these authors.

 Three such computer-checked proofs of incompleteness have been analyzed and fundamental errors have been found in each of them - in each case the error renders the proof totally invalid.
 These errors are documented in three separate papers, for the details see Analysis of Proofs of Incompleteness.
-I have now added an extension to my paper An Error in a Computer Verified Proof of Incompleteness by Russell O’Connor on a computer proof by Russell O’Connor, showing that the proof, although supposedly fully checked by computer, actually relies on untenable assumptions regarding “representability ” that are implicit in O’Connor’s definitions in his proof.
-The paper An Error in a Computer Verified Proof of Incompleteness by John Harrison shows that Harrison’s code fails to observe elementary mathematical principles regarding the domains of variables.
-The paper An Error in a Computer Verified Proof of Incompleteness By Natarajan Shankar shows that the proof introduces a statement which includes a fixed non-variable value as one of its values, whereas the value should in fact be a variable value.
+I have now added an extension to my paper PDF An Error in a Computer Verified Proof of Incompleteness by Russell O’Connor on a computer proof by Russell O’Connor, showing that the proof, although supposedly fully checked by computer, actually relies on untenable assumptions regarding “representability ” that are implicit in O’Connor’s definitions in his proof.
+The paper PDF An Error in a Computer Verified Proof of Incompleteness by John Harrison shows that Harrison’s code fails to observe elementary mathematical principles regarding the domains of variables.
+The paper PDF An Error in a Computer Verified Proof of Incompleteness By Natarajan Shankar shows that the proof introduces a statement which includes a fixed non-variable value as one of its values, whereas the value should in fact be a variable value.
 These are elementary errors that show that the blind reliance on an assumption that simply because there is a computer code there can be no error is completely untenable.

 It is worth noting that it has been claimed (Footnote: Wiedijk, F. “Formal Proof - Getting Started”, 2008.
-Notices of the AMS 55(11), pp 1408-1414. online at Formal Proof - Getting Started.) that these three computer-checked proofs of the incompleteness theorem are among the most impressive computer formalizations of proofs to date.
+Notices of the AMS 55(11), pp 1408-1414. online at PDF Formal Proof - Getting Started.) that these three computer-checked proofs of the incompleteness theorem are among the most impressive computer formalizations of proofs to date.
 But each one contains a fundamental error.
 So, the short answer to the question, “Can we trust a mathematical proof simply because it is accompanied by a claim of ‘checked by computer’?” is a resounding “No”.

 See also the article on mathematical proofs in general.